bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 The example used will share a Public folder (as on the native Seagate Central), share user's password protected home directories and publish another seperate folder for the sc user.
+The example will also publish a special "status" folder that contains a dynamically generated web page that will show users the IP address of the system.

 All commands in this document are executed as the root user or with the sudo prefix on the Seagate Central running Debian.